 The league signed players independently of major league teams, and even had their own farm system for players who needed more seasoning.
 (The Stars had a development team in Billings, Montana, called the Mustangs, owned by Cobb, Crosby, Stanwyck, DeMille and Taylor.)

-Baseball legends who played for the Hollywood Stars included spitball ace Shellenback; Red Sox Hall-of-Famer Bobby Doerr (1934-35); Yankee star Bob Meusel (1932, also a member of "Murderer's Row"); Brooklyn Dodger great Babe Herman (who also doubled for team owner Gary Cooper in Pride of the Yankees); MLB Hall-of-Famer Bill Mazeroski, Vince DiMaggio, brother of Joe (1934-1935); left fielder John Oscar Dicksus (called Ugly Johnny Dickshot), who started the 1943 season with a 33-game hitting streak; and fan favorite Gus "Ozark Ike" Zernail (1948), the White Sox home run leader who introduced Vince's brother to Marilyn Monroe.
+Baseball legends who played for the Hollywood Stars included spitball ace Shellenback; Red Sox Hall-of-Famer Bobby Doerr (1934-35); Yankee star Bob Meusel (1932, also a member of "Murderer's Row"); Brooklyn Dodger great Babe Herman (who even doubled for team owner Gary Cooper in his role as Lou Gehrig in Pride of the Yankees); MLB Hall-of-Famer Bill Mazeroski, left fielder John Oscar Dicksus (called Ugly Johnny Dickshot), who started the 1943 season with a 33-game hitting streak; Vince DiMaggio (brother of Joe), and fan favorite Gus "Ozark Ike" Zernail, the future White Sox home run slugger who introduced Vince's brother to Marilyn Monroe.

 The most popular Star of all time was outfielder Frankie Kelleher.
 Frankie never made it in the big leagues because he was the property of the New York Yankees for his first six years as a pro, and couldn't dislodge anybody in their Hall of Fame outfield (DiMaggio, Charlie Keller and Tommy Henrich).
 After a stint with Cincinnatti, Kelleher landed in the PCL.
 He led the league with 40 home runs in 1950, and hit 226 dingers overall during the course of his ten-year career with the Stars.